 HCVA Eligibility and Admissions

-- Submit an online application within the designated application period.
+- Submit an online application and all required forms within the designated application period.

 - Students must not have academic, behavior or attendance issues that would prevent progress in an independent learning environment.